IBM/kdep/README.md

 Installation
 ------------
-Download a [release](https://github.com/IBM/kdep/releases) and unzip into your PATH.
+Download a [release](https://github.com/IBM/kdep/releases) and unzip it into your PATH.
 Required dependencies which you may already have:
  - [jq](https://stedolan.github.io/jq/download/)
  - [yq](https://github.com/mikefarah/yq/releases)